Ghost Towns

 National Park Service

-The early steamships used wood for fuel, and the long trip from Buffalo, NY to Chicago or Milwaukee required ships to stop for wood along the way.
-In 1838, William Burton built a dock on South Manitou Island and sold cord wood to the passing steamships.
-The business grew and in 1842, Nicholas Pickard built a dock and cord wood station on North Manitou Island.
+The early steamships used wood for fuel.
+Making trips from Buffalo, NY to Chicago or Milwaukee required ships to stop for wood along the way.
+A dock was built on South Manitou Island in 1838, selling cord wood to the passing steamships.
+Increased need for cord wood led to a dock built on North Manitou Island.
 Small villages grew up around these docks, populated by the loggers and dock workers who supplied the firewood to the steamers.
 Because of the constant steamer traffic, these little ports became the transportation and commerce centers of the area.

-As the forest of the Manitou Islands was being depleted, the steamship companies began looking to the elsewhere for a supply of wood for fuel.
-A few enterprising men moved to the uninhabited mainland to set up cord wood businesses, and several docks were built to supply the steamships.
-As coal became the preferred fuel for the steamers, the cord wood business declined.
-It wasn’t long before the plentiful pine and hardwood forests were tapped to supply lumber for the building industry in the West.
+The pine and hardwood forests were still in demand, needed to supply lumber for the building industry in the West.
 Sawmills were set up to cut the logs into lumber which was shipped to market from the same piers used to supply cord wood.
 Demand escalated dramatically after the 1871 Chicago fire.

-Several logging villages sprang up along Lake Michigan.
-Each village had a dock to load the cord wood or lumber on the steamships, one or more boarding houses where the workers would sleep and eat, a general store where they could buy whatever they needed, and a blacksmith shop to make and repair the metal tools and parts.
+Each logging village had a dock to load the cord wood or lumber on the steamships, one or more boarding houses where the workers would sleep and eat, a general store where they could buy whatever they needed, and a blacksmith shop to make and repair the metal tools and parts.
 There were also barns for the work animals (horses and oxen) used in the logging camps.
 After the lumberjacks and teamsters worked in a camp for a while they would bring their wives and children to the village.
 As the families moved in, small shacks, houses, and a school would be built.
 A logging village would have 100-500 residents, a couple of stores, post office, and school, which was often used as a community meeting place and church.

 Clear-cut Logging